Current Lab Members

 Post-doctoral researchers:

-Dr Anthony Trotter - currently a teaching fellow at KCL
+Dr Antony Trotter - currently a teaching fellow at KCL

-Dr Helen Nuttal - currently a lecturer at Lancaster University
+Dr Helen Nuttal - currently a senior lecturer at Lancaster University

 Dr Sylvia Vitello - currently a researcher at Cambridge University Press and Assessment